berdon/kaukus/README.md

 3. ClientAgent broadcasts and says "Hi!"
 4. DiscoveryAgents receive "Hi!" message and
    1. Could just issue a connection to the new client?
-   2. Could respond with a broadcast of there own (probably not this)
+   2. Could respond with a broadcast of their own (probably not this)

 ### Epoch / Pre-Epoch Maintenance